 While you won’t immediately have answers for all of these items, they are data points you need to think about as you embark on your journey into alpaca farming.
 From alpaca ownership to fleece usage and tax deductions, start thinking about these items sooner rather than later.

-3. Boys vs. Girls – Male and female alpacas cannot live in the same area and a starter herd cannot have a mix of boys and girls, so you’ll need to determine your preferred sex.
-I’ll be honest in the fact that there is no perfect gender.
+- Boys vs. Girls – Male and female alpacas cannot live in the same area and a starter herd cannot have a mix of boys and girls, so you’ll need to determine your preferred sex.
+I’ll be honest about the fact that there is no perfect gender.
 Our girls include loving alpacas and divas and our boys do too.
-For us Captain and Levi are just as big of love bugs as my girl Nibbler.
-We can love on our boys and girls equally.
+For us, Captain and Levi are just as big of love bugs as my girl Nibbler.
+We love our boys and girls equally.
 That said, the decision for sex should be influenced by your business plan and budget.

 12 Elements of an Alpaca Farm Business Plan